Cinnamon Roll Cookies (slice-and-bake)

 - Divide the dough into two equal parts.
-Place the dough between two sheets of parchment paper and roll out into a 9"x7" rectangle about 1/4" thick.
+Place the dough between two sheets of parchment paper and roll out into a 9-inch x 7-inch rectangle about 1/4-inch thick.
 Remove top piece of parchment paper.
 Spread one tablespoon of melted butter onto each rectangle.
-Mix the granulated sugar and cinnamon together then sprinkle evenly over each.
+Mix 1/4 cup sugar and cinnamon together then sprinkle evenly over each.

 - Slowly roll up each rectangle tightly into a 9-inch log, peeling the dough off of the bottom piece of parchment paper.
 It's okay if the dough cracks slightly, smooth out any cracks with your fingers.
 Cover the dough log in plastic wrap and chill for 2 hours.